 And yes, you’re right, however, in our experience, this is well worth the time.

-Our ability to allow prospects to see, hear, and know us is the greatest attribute of using video in sales.
+Allowing prospects to see, hear, and know us early on is the greatest attribute of using video in sales.

 Schedule appropriate time (shouldn’t take more than an hour) with each sales team member, review the questions and script outlines, and then simply film their responses.